-Technology has the power to drive a massive shift in experience at the border, helping agencies focus on both compliance and experience.
+Technology has the power to drive a massive shift in experience at the border, helping organizations simultaneously focus on both compliance and experience.
 Think of it as a fundamental and continuous rethinking of border interactions in a technology landscape we can't yet fully imagine.
 Given the pace of digital advances, in 2030, smartphones could have embedded holographic projectors, people could be working full-time in metaverse workspaces and supercomputers could have surpassed the human brain's processing power.
 Just imagine the possibilities for border experiences in a world like this.

 Fast forward to 2030.
-Most transactions that travelers and traders must complete themselves today are preempted in the future as permission to travel is automated and granted ahead of time nearly instantaneously.
+Most transactions that travellers and trade chain partners must complete themselves today are preempted in the future as permission to travel/ship is automated and granted ahead of time nearly instantaneously.
 It's not that compliance disappears.
 It's that the barriers that make it hard to comply are gone.
-That's everything from long lines to confusion due to language barriers.
+That's everything from long lines to accessing needed information to confusion due to language barriers.
+This automation virtually eliminates any unplanned backlogs of applications giving people the freedom to plan their travel.

-With automated security checks, health checks and customs/duty payments happening before arrival, the physical border crossing is a welcoming and orienting space for international destinations.
+With automated immigration eligibility activities, security checks, health checks and customs/duty payments happening before arrival, the physical border crossing is a welcoming and orienting space for entering Canada.

-Borders agencies often use automation, artificial intelligence (AI), cloud, data and analytics, machine learning, digital identity and blockchain technologies to join up all the pieces of the travel and trade journey, working more collaboratively and creatively across the ecosystem.
-Processing and validation of people and goods is integrated across multiple agencies to address identity verification, taxes, health and compliance.
+Canadian organizations often use automation, artificial intelligence (AI), cloud, data and analytics, machine learning, digital identity, biometrics and blockchain technologies to join up all the pieces of the travel and trade journey, working more collaboratively and creatively across the ecosystem.
+Processing and validation of people and goods is integrated across multiple organizations (both private and public), including across countries, to address identity verification, taxes, security, health and compliance.
 In fact, the dynamic and networked trade platforms that some countries are beginning to build to aid trade and compliance are an important step toward this future.
 Also, the physical checkpoints that do exist are dynamically configured and resourced to accommodate different levels of need.